nsbasic/voltbuilder-user/README.md

 *   `iosPackageType` can be `ad-hoc`, `app-store` or `enterprise`
 *   `platform` can be `ios` or `android`
 *   `release` can be `debug` or `release`
-*   `serial` identified you to VoltBuilder.
+*   `serial` identifies you to VoltBuilder.
 We will be giving you a serial number for beta testing.
 *   The test server does not support HTTPS yet.
 You will not be able to download .ipa files directly to iOS devices.
 If you save them to your own https enabled server, they should work.